pabrcno/community-phone/README.md

 ### GET /metrics

 Used to retrieve metrics about the call events.
-The response will include the count of the latest unfinished calls.
+The response will include the count of the latest Stale calls.
 The response structure is as follows:

 #### Expected Outputs